America’s Gold Star Families

 The mission of America’s Gold Star Families is to provide honor, hope and healing to those grieving any military loss while serving active duty in the United States Armed Forces.
 We do this through programs and services at no cost to families of the fallen.

-America’s Gold Star Families is governed by a Board of Directors which serves under the oversight of a (a should be replaced with our) Gold Star Advisory Council.
+America’s Gold Star Families is governed by a Board of Directors which serves under the oversight of our Gold Star Advisory Council.

 Advocacy and Awareness